IRS Forms

 • Interests in foreign partnerships, corporations, and certain foreign trusts or estates.

-• Certain foreign pensions or retirement plans, and foreign life insurance or annuity contracts with cash value.
+• Certain foreign pensions or retirement plans, and foreign life insurance or annuity contracts with cash value (foreign Social Security equivalents and similar foreign government social-insurance benefits are not reportable, even though private foreign pensions are).

 What you do not report on Form 8938: